-Medicare is the federal government’s national health insurance program.
-It does not usually cover long-term nursing home costs, but some plans may fund temporary stays in a skilled nursing facility (SNF) if a person needs specialized care.
+Medicare, the federal government’s national health insurance program, does not usually cover long-term nursing home costs.
+However, some plans may fund temporary stays in a skilled nursing facility (SNF) if someone needs specialized care.

 This article looks at how Medicare can help with some nursing home costs, what help is available for hospice care insurance, and how to find a nursing home.